 - Interviewswill generally be held at the Monash Psychology Centre in Notting Hill.
 Selection panels normally comprise of three academic staff members who are also practising psychologists.

 Phase 3: Commencement

 - will receive a provisional offer via email.
 These applicants will be invited to attend an information session in mid-late November.
 At this session detailed information about the programs and research opportunities will be discussed

 - must consolidate thesis topic and formalise supervisory arrangements in order to accept your offer.
-A formal offer can only be made by MGE (Monash Graduate Education).
+A formal offer can only be made by Monash Graduate Research Office (MGRO).

 - will be invited to enrol early of the following year with compulsory orientation and workshops usually in the first week of February.